StormyGalaxy/wzloadout/README.md

 ---

-**COD RCG** is a collaborative effort by OneBuffaloLabs and SiloCityLabs, created for the Call of Duty community.
+**COD RCG** is made with ❤️ in collaboration with OneBuffaloLabs and SiloCityLabs for the Call of Duty community.